-Title Name Office Phone Assistant Superintendent for Compliance & Information Systems Daren Lolkema 845-298-5000 x40131 Principal Angelina Rooney 845-298-5280 Teaching Assistant Cristina Muratore 845-298-5000 Principal David Seipp 845-298-5100 Teaching Assistant Debra Schwind 845-298-5000 Community Member Denise Zaffuto 845-298-5000 Community Member Drew Dutcher 845-298-5000 School Security Officer Eric Vaughan 845-897-6700 Teacher Harry Ramirez 845-298-5000 Board of Education President John Lumia 845-298-5000 Teacher Kathy Lieber 845-298-5000 School Psychologist Keith Carielli 845-298-5280 Assistant Superintendent for Finance & Business Development Kristen Crandall 845-298-5000 x40149 Principal Lauren Hernandez 845-298-5240 School Psychologist Lawrence Brooks 845-298-5000 Board of Education Member Michael McFarland 845-298-5000 Teacher Michelle Costabile 845-298-5000 Director Facilities III Ronald Broas 845-298-5138 Principal Terrence Thompson 845-298-5200 Community Member Thomas Nastasi, Jr. 845-298-5000
+Title Name Office Phone

+Assistant Superintendent for Administration & Information Systems Daren Lolkema 845-298-5000 x40131

+Principal Angelina Rooney 845-298-5280

+Principal David Seipp 845-298-5100

+Teaching Assistant Debra Schwind 845-298-5000

+Community Member Denise Zaffuto

+Community Member Drew Dutcher

+School Security Officer Eric Vaughan 845-897-6700

+Teacher Harry Ramirez 845-298-5000

+Board of Education President John Lumia 845-298-5000

+Teacher Kathy Lieber 845-298-5000

+School Psychologist Keith Carielli 845-298-5280

+Assistant Superintendent for Finance & Business Development Kristen Crandall 845-298-5000 x40149

+Principal Lauren Hernandez 845-298-5240

+School Psychologist Lawrence Brooks 845-298-5000

+Teacher Michelle Costabile 845-298-5000

+Director Facilities III Ronald Broas 845-298-5150

+Principal Terrence Thompson 845-298-5200

-&lt;sup>11 District-wide school safety team means a district-wide team appointed by the board of education, the chancellor in the case of New York City, or another governing board.
+11 District-wide school safety team means a district-wide team appointed by the board of education, the chancellor in the case of New York City, or another governing board.
 The district-wide team shall include, but not be limited to, representatives of the school board, teacher, administrator, and parent organizations, school safety personnel and other school personnel.
-At the discretion of the board of education, or the chancellor in the case of the City of New York, a student may be allowed to participate on the safety team, provided however, that no portion of a confidential building-level emergency response plan shall be shared with such student nor shall such student be present where details of a confidential building-level emergency response plan or confidential portions of a district-wide emergency response strategy are discussed.
+At the discretion of the board of education, or the chancellor in the case of the City of New York, a student may be allowed to participate on the safety team, provided however, that no portion of a confidential building-level emergency response plan shall be shared with such student nor shall such student be present where details of a confidential building-level emergency response plan stall be shared plan or confidential portions of a district-wide emergency response strategy are discussed.